DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ### D_avgref_ica_autoexcom
 In this script we start by re-referencing the data to the average, in preparation for Independent Component Analysis (ICA).
 We are using the pop_runica function, as suggested by EEGLab, but there are other options that might be quicker (this might, however, come at a cost).
 We do an ICA mainly to delete artifacts that are repeated, such as eye blinks, eye movement, muscle movement and electrical noise.
 We are using [IClable](https://www.sciencedirect.com/science/article/pii/S1053811919304185) as a function to automatically label the components.
-After that, the percentage of "Bad components" is calculated for each individual component.
-Then it sums the percentage of all of the flagged components and if there is over 80% noise and less than 5% brain a component gets deleted.

-The following components will get flagged:

-- Muscle components

-- Eye components

-- Heart components

-- Line Noise components

-- Channel noise components
+After that, we only delete the eyecomponents.
+We only focus on eyeblinks because we know they have a bad/strong impact on the data and as you can see in [the next part](#impact-of-ica-on-simple-erps) deleting more has a very strong impact on the data and we are not sure what gets deleted.

 Before deleting the components, EEGlab will save a figure with all the bad components for that participant, or if they were all good, a figure with all the components.
 Lastly, Matlab will save a variable called components, with the ID and how many of each type of component reached the threshold.
-(80% and less than 5% brain)

 These are the variables you NEED to change:
 ```matlab